 Church of Sacred Heart celebrates Mass on Saturday evenings at 5:15 pm and on Sundays at 8:00 am and 10:00 am.

-Weekday times are normally 8:30 am on Tuesday, Wednesday, and Friday.
-On Thursday, Mass is celebrated at 9:15 am in the Garden Room at Lakeshore Inn Nursing Home in Waseca.
+Weekday times are normally 8:30 am on Tuesday, Wednesday, and Friday as well as 7:00 am Thursday.
+On Thursday, Mass is also celebrated at 9:15 am in the Garden Room at Lakeshore Inn Nursing Home in Waseca.

-First Communion will be celebrated the weekend of April 29-30, 2017.
+First Communion will typically be celebrated the second Sunday after Easter.
 Children are either enrolled in our Sacred Heart School or Wed. evening classes.
 In addition parents and First Communicants are expected to participate in the First Communion Faith Sharing Centers.

 The Last Supper by Ramil Roscom Guerra